-Panels d) and e) in Figure 4 show how the dirty and the green risk premium vary with temperature for given shares of dirty capital.
-Notice that the economy has the option to convert dirty into green capital at some adjustment costs.
+dirty into green capital at some adjustment costs.
 If we disregard this option for the moment, then the risk premium of the dirty and green sector is positively related to its share, S and 1 - S, respectively, which is qualitatively similar to Cochrane et al. (2007).
-There is hardly any temperature dependence.18 This can be seen in Panels d) and e) of Figure 5 which are analogous to Panels d) and e) of Figure 4, but in a framework without the option to convert.
-Notice that the Tobin's Qs and the risk-free rate are very similar in Figures 4 and 5.
+There is hardly any temperature dependence, which can be explained by the deterministic structure of climate damages.
+This can be seen in Panels d) and e) of Figure 7 which are analogous to Panels d) and e) of Figure 6, but in a framework without the option to convert.
+Notice that the Tobin's Qs and the risk-free rate are very similar in Figures 6 and 7.
+We emphasize that when the share of dirty capital in the economy is high, the dirty asset pays a slightly higher risk premium than the green asset.
+The difference between the risk premia of the two assets is about 0.2% and referred to as a carbon premium.